Skip to main content

 Extract terms

-Keeping translations consistent across the whole project is always important.
-Using the Extract terms feature allows you to automatically extract the terms repeated a certain number of times and add them to the glossary.
+Maintaining consistent translations across your project is crucial.
+The Extract terms feature allows you to automatically identify and add frequently repeated terms to the glossary.

-To get started, click More > Extract terms on the Glossary page:
+To get started, navigate to the Glossary page and click More > Extract terms:

-• Min. word occurrence — words which appear at least this many times will be extracted.
+• Min. word occurrence — words that appear at least this many times will be extracted.

-• Min. word length — words which are at least this long will be extracted
+• Min. word length — only words of this length or longer will be extracted.

-• Ignore words containing numbers — if this option is checked, words which include numbers will be ignored and won't be extracted.
+• Ignore words containing numbers — if checked, words that include numbers will be ignored and not extracted.

-Once you are ready, click Extract.
-All found words will be added to the glossary as regular terms.
+Once you've set your preferences, click Extract.
+All identified words will be added to the glossary as regular terms.

 After a new term is added, it will appear on the Glossary page.

-• What languages this term was translated into (French and Russian).
+• Languages — the languages into which this term has been translated (e.g., French and Russian).

-• Also you can delete the term or find all the keys containing this term in the current project (See in project menu item).
+• Delete the term or find all the keys containing this term in the current project by selecting the See in project menu item.

-You can switch between the grid and the list view using these controls in the top menu:
+You can switch between the grid and list views using the controls in the top menu:

 Filter and sort your glossary entries using the corresponding dropdowns:

-Finally, you can delete all glossary entries by clicking More > Delete all:
+To delete all glossary entries, click More > Delete all:

 Downloading and uploading terms in CSV format